tjantium/comp842-research/docs/value_props.md

+- Problem statment
+    - True purpose of  a federated ML is to make sure that maintain privacy of the data, and making sure the model got integrity.
+This is not exposed to attack vectors.
+    - The current federated ML systems are distributed and the overhead cost of implementation, maintaining those are expensive , consume tons  of infra , require specific skill sets to integrate with current technology in place.
+    - Often hard to scale.
+    - Often doesn’t work as expected.
+- Solution
+    - By trying to introduce the new layer of validation using blockchain and reduce the complexity around implementation and integration.
+Be able to extend that concept to wider compute resources and be able to fast track ML model training, and bridge the gap between current computer bottle necks, in a much secure way.

 | Aspect                         | Challenge in Traditional Systems                                                                                                                                              | Blockchain Solution                                                                                                             |
 |--------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|
 | **Decentralization of Trust**  | Reliance on a central server or entity that coordinates activities, posing a single point of failure and requiring trust in a single server or administrator.                     | Distributes trust among multiple nodes in the network, eliminating the need for a central authority by using consensus mechanisms. |